CSCfi/csc-user-guide/docs/apps/mrbayes.md

 # MrBayes

-## Description

-MrBayes is a program for the Bayesian inference on phylogenies.
+MrBayes is a program for Bayesian inference on phylogenies.

 [TOC]